 - Mental Health & Aging Issues

 - Mental Wellness & Resilience among Older Immigrants & Refugees

 Note: The Behavioral Health in Aging Certificate is also accredited by Boston University School of Medicine Continuing Medical Education/Continuing Nursing Education to provide 19 CNE and CME credit hours.
 For more information, please refer to our section on Continuing Education credits.

-“Wonderful course.
+“Wonderful certificate.
 There is so much valuable information included I found myself reading articles and watching the videos suggested.
 I enjoyed every minute spent.
 I feel I have so much more to offer my clients and families now.”